⚖️ Understanding The Law the Right Way | Traffic Stops Explained — Rights and Legal Boundaries (Chapter Six)

 Refusing consent does not create probable cause.

-Consent eliminates the need for justification.
+But consent, once given, removes the need for further justification.

-Probable Cause Changes Everything
+Probable Cause Changes the Encounter

-If an officer develops probable cause during the stop — such as:
+If probable cause develops — such as:

 Odor of contraband